 Taking Sleep Aids Safely

-No matter what kind of sleep aid you use, it is important to take precautions.
+No matter what kind of sleep aid you use, it’s important to take precautions.

 - Take the right dose: Only take the prescribed dose at the recommended time.
-Even if you still struggle to sleep, do not take another dose during the night unless advised to do so by your doctor.
+Even if you still struggle to sleep, don’t take another dose during the night unless advised to do so by your doctor.

 - Improve sleep hygiene: Focus on sleep hygiene in conjunction with any sleep aids.

-- Get a full night’s rest: Make sure you have at least seven to eight hours to sleep after taking a sleep aid in order to reduce the risk of morning grogginess.
+- Get a full night’s rest: Make sure you have at least 7-8 hours to sleep after taking a sleep aid in order to reduce the risk of morning grogginess.

-- Do not mix sleep aids with other substances: Serious problems may arise if sedative sleep aids are mixed with alcohol, other sedatives, or recreational drugs.
+- Don’t mix sleep aids with other substances.
+Serious problems may arise if sedative sleep aids are mixed with alcohol, other sedatives, or recreational drugs.